 If the estate assets include property outside of Saskatchewan, depending on the asset, the executor or administrator may have to have Letters Probate or Letters of Administration (with Will Annexed) resealed in the province where the asset is located so the application process does not have to start all over.
 It will be necessary to obtain information from that province.

 If grant of Letters Probate/Letters of Administration or Letters of Administration with Will Annexed was obtained outside of Saskatchewan, then the executor/administrator will be required to reseal this grant prior to dealing with the assets in Saskatchewan.
-The Court of Queen's Bench may require an administration bond be posted prior to resealing a grant.
+The Court of King's Bench may require an administration bond be posted prior to resealing a grant.

 To reseal Letters Probate/Letters of Administration or Letters of Administration with Will Annexed in Saskatchewan, the executor or administrator will need to complete the following forms: